 |

-We round off our retro series of films for 2025 with the first Christmas Specials announcement.
-This year’s 1980s Christmas film is the classic, Trading Places (15) on Saturday 13th December.
+We start off our retro series of films for 2026 with the 1987 classic, The Lost Boys (15) on Saturday 31st January.

 There will be a bar and a food bank collection on the night.